Sourdough pancakes are simple, delicious and can be made and enjoyed in so many ways.

 Chopped onion along with nigella seeds makes a lovely savory base.

 When you do this depends on the time you have available and how sour you like your pancakes.

 I recommend making the batter the night before and leaving it on the kitchen counter.
 But if you’re short on time or live in a very hot climate you could mix it up just a few hours before you want to eat.

 Mix the flour and water together, with a generous blob of sourdough starter (for me, this translates to c.
 30g sourdough starter per 200g of flour) until you get a smooth batter.
 Too runny and it will not hold together in the pan, too thick and it won’t cook well.

 If you do not have a sourdough starter:

 The use of a sourdough starter is not necessary to ferment your batter and make it into ‘sourdough’.
-If you do not have this, you can add a little milk kefir or yogurt to the batter, or you can leave it to ferment using solely the natural yeasts and bacteria that are on the grain and in your environment.
+If you do not have this, you can add another type of ‘starter’ to the mix; milk kefir, yogurt, ginger bug, apple cider vinegar, even sauerkraut juice!

 Cooking the pancakes:

 This requires more patience and practise than non-stick.
 Here’s what I can pass on from my kitchen:

 Put your pan on to a medium/medium-high heat at 10-12 minutes before you are ready to cook the pancakes and leave it to thoroughly heat up.
 You want it as hot as possible without making the fat you are going to use smoke.